carpentries/instructor-training/episodes/01-welcome.md

 researchers.
 Software Carpentry focuses on how researchers can be effective computationally and developing software; Data Carpentry focuses on how researchers can effectively manage their data.
-Both organizations aren't out to teach specific skills, per se - those are covered, but instead, the main goal is to convey best practices that will enable researchers to be more productive and do better research.
+Both organizations aren't out to teach specific skills, per se - although those are covered - but instead, the main goal is to convey best practices that will enable researchers to be more productive and do better research.

 In the same way, this training will cover specific teaching skills, but one of our main emphases will be the "best practices" of teaching.
+We want to introduce you to a handful of key educational research findings and show how they can be used to help people learn better and faster.
+We will also be introducing you to the teaching practices that have been adopted by the Software and Data Carpentry communities, and the overall philosophy and procedures of both organizations in order to prepare you to teach at Software and Data Carpentry workshops.

-A lot of what we cover is based on current research and recommendations.
-Similarly, we will be introducing you to a lot of the practices and philosophies that make Software and Data Carpentry unique.
-We will not be going over the workshop content in detail (although we will talk about the lessons tomorrow), but instead focus on developing teaching skills that are broadly
+We will not be going
+over the workshop content in detail (although we will talk about the lessons tomorrow), but instead focus on developing teaching skills that are broadly